OpenSees/OpenSeesDocumentation/source/developer/build.rst

 Software Requirements
 ^^^^^^^^^^^^^^^^^^^^^

-For Windows 10 the user must have the following applications installed on their computer: CMake, VisualStudio Basic, Intel One Basic and HPC Toolkits, and MUMPS:
+For Windows 10 the user must have the following applications installed on their computer: CMake, VisualStudio Basic, Intel One Basic and HPC Toolkits, and MUMPS, and conan:

 1. **CMake**: We use `CMake <https://cmake.org/download/>`_ for managing the build process.
 Version 3.20 or later is recommended.